 Discover: Ruminating Thoughts Generate Anxiety

 5. Be creative: knit, write, dance, draw

-How can we learn new things?
-It is not necessary to sign up for a university classes.
-Life is full of big things and little things from which we can learn and which, although you won’t believe it, will not cost you any money.
-You only need your own self-will and one or two hours a day to practice.
+How can you learn new things?
+You don’t have to sign up for a university class.
+Life is full of big and little things from which you can learn.
+Furthermore, a lot of them won’t cost you any money, believe it or not.

-Do you want to know a few easy examples?
+Want a few easy examples?